Instruction generation

 • Static-site navigation configuration, if a project publishes the KB as a site

-• Per-project customisation of the ## KB Goals section in a generated AGENTS.md — the template carries placeholder prose; the practitioner fills in real values
+• Per-project customisation of the ## KB Goals and Scope section in a generated AGENTS.md — the template carries placeholder prose; the practitioner fills in real values

 These could all move to generated form later, but the current build-time step covers the cases where runtime parameterisation would have cost the most interpretation overhead: paths in promoted skills and the project name stamped into the control-plane template.